kragen/derctuo/spark-gap-logic.md

   used in modern ozone generators, to provide corona discharge in advance of the avalanche discharge; using larger electrodes, perhaps with anodes full of holes to permit light to illuminate the cathode;
-  and suffusing the whole machine with slightly ionized gas.
-The use of graphite might worsen this problem because of its higher (≈4.6 eV) work function.
+  and suffusing the whole machine with slightly ionized gas or ultraviolet light.
+The use of graphite might worsen this problem because its higher (≈4.6 eV) work function reduces field emission and the emission of photoelectrons.

 Another crucial question about such devices is to what degree they can be miniaturized and sped up.
 Near-kilohertz discharge rates should be